 Personally, I think it’s important to use local and sustainably sourced products as much as possible.
 Other than that, it’s upto each individual to decide whether or not to opt for alternatives.
 If consuming peanut curd and adding some oat milk to your chai makes it easier for you to stay off animal products, go for it.

-Subscribe to inspiring vegan bloggers, Youtubers and Instagrammers
+10. Subscribe to inspiring vegan bloggers, Youtubers and Instagrammers

 Social media can be a treasure trove of inspiration if you follow the right people.
 And luckily, there are many who’ll inspire you to stay vegan.
-I love Bite Size Vegan‘s extremely informative Youtube videos and SimpleVeganBlog‘s seriously easy vegan recipes.
-I follow several vegan hashtags on Instagram.
-And have started my own #TSSVeganSundays series to answer popular questions on veganism.

-Share your journey and spread the awareness
+11. Share your journey and spread awareness

 Most vegans I know have also transitioned into work that enables them to spread the word about veganism.
 Many of my vegan friends are now animal rights activists, health consultants, chefs, vegan business owners, yoga teachers, climate activists and more.
-Others have weaved in elements of a vegan lifestyle into their existing professions.
+Others have weaved in elements of a vegan lifestyle into their existing profession.

 Personally, it has been an internal battle to figure out that my strength is writing, even when it comes to spreading the animal cruelty message.
 I’ve written about my vegan travel adventures for National Geographic Traveller, Travel+Leisure and Condé Nast Traveller.
 I’ve reported on India’s vegan movement for FirstPost, started #TSSVeganSundays to discuss hard hitting perspectives on Instagram and have many more stories in the pipeline.

-*Bonus* When the going gets tough, remember your reason for turning vegan
+12. *Bonus* When the going gets tough, remember your reason for turning vegan

-You know you’re serious about making the transition if you’ve made it so far in this post.
-So here’s a bonus tip for you.
-A few days, weeks or months into your vegan journey, the going will likely get tough.
+You know you’re serious about making the transition if you’ve made it so far in this post (congrats!).
+So here’s a bonus tip for you: A few days, weeks or months into your vegan journey, the going will likely get tough.
 You might crave something you loved (or didn’t care for) in your pre-vegan life.
 You might feel exhausted from all the jokes thrown at you by friends, family and random acquaintances.
 You might find yourself walking the familiar aisles of your favorite store, realizing there’s nothing there you can eat anymore.

 Having survived those phases, I want to tell you that this too shall pass.
 Don’t be hard on yourself.
 If you must give into a craving, do it.
 If you must explode from anger or sadness or guilt, do it.
 If you must escape it all and seek refuge in a vegan potluck or vegan group or vegan cafe or vegan friend, do it (my Instagram DMs are always open for you, btw).